 Should I claim Housing Benefit or Universal Credit?

-Universal Credit is a new working age benefit that is being introduced in Harlow to replace the following six existing benefits:
+Universal Credit is a new working age benefit that has been introduced in Harlow.

 To falsely apply for Housing Benefit and/or Council Tax Support is a criminal offence and may be dealt with by a court of law.
 This may mean being subject to a financial penalty.